dbehrouz/ml-workload-optimization/code/collaborative-optimizer/README.md

 Agg: result of aggregate operations such as sum, nunique, min, and max on Dataset and Feature
 SuperNode: Special nodes for representing multi-input operators such as merge and concat
 ```
+All the methods that do not start with "p_" are logical, i.e., they do not perform an operation rather they just update
+the computation graph.
+When .data() is called on an object (e.g., Dataset.data() for Feature.data()), the computation begin.
+Every logical operations
+has a matching physical operation has the same name and the prefix "p_".